Suprcode/Carbon.Database/README.md

 How to use;

-1: Download Mir client & server from https://github.com/suprcode/mir2
+1: Download Mir client & server from LINK INCOMING

 2: Run The Server.exe located in the Server folder.
 Allow it to start then close it down; This is so all initial config files are created.